ZviRosenfeld/MinMaxSearch/README.md

 }
 ```

+### CompetitionManager

-CompetitionManager can play a complete game in which each player can be using a different engines/search-depths/evaluation-strategies.
+CompetitionManager can play a complete game in which the players can be using a different engines/search-depths/evaluation-strategies.
 CompetitionManager will return statistics on the game, including which player won, and how long each player took searching.

 ```CSharp